mihail-stoica/spring-boot-testing/README.md

-Unit tests and Integration tests for Spring Boot App using JUnit, Mockito, AssertJ, Hamcrest, JsonPath, & Testcontainers
+Integration testing for a Spring Boot REST API using Testcontainers